YeoLab/singlesail/api_plan.md

 * how to integrate other data such as conservation of exons or genes?
 Exon info files?
 * What about the Biomark data?
 Are we just going to not support it?
+* How to output the data of each plot such that users can change the visualization themselves?
+* Statistical analysis to be confident that certain events truly ARE high or low variance.

 #### Examples for use